HotaruCMS/HotaruCMS/0.8/content/plugins/category_manager/readme.txt

 Changelog
 ---------
-v.0.6 2009/10/31 - Nick - Fix for unwanted slashes before apostrophes
-v.0.5 2009/10/04 - Nick - Updates for compatibility with Hotaru 0.7
+v.0.6 2009/11/04 - Nick - Apostrophe fix and updated install function for easier upgrading v.0.5 2009/10/04 - Nick - Updates for compatibility with Hotaru 0.7
 v.0.4 2009/10/01 - Nick - Updates for compatibility with Hotaru 0.6
 v.0.3 2009/9/09 - JonH - Bug fix for moving categories